kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 Pods need to have finalizers so that we can reliably track how many of them run to completion and be able to determine when the Workload is Finished.

-A Pod-group reconciler would keep track of the groups of Pods and their respective Workload object, based on the `jobframework.Reconciler`.
-After a Workload is admitted, as the Pod-group reconciler ungates pods, it would keep an in-memory cache of expected ungated pods: the number of ungated pods that are not reflected in the informers yet, per Pod-group.
-This number decreases as the event handler observes Pods transition from being gated to ungated.

-In the Pod event handler, we decrement the counter when we see a transition from having the scheduling gate `kueue.x-k8s.io/admission` to not having it.
+The Pod reconciler will run in a "composable" mode: a mode where a Workload is composed of multiple objects.
+The `jobframework.Reconciler` will be reworked to accomodate this.

+After a Workload is admitted, each Pod that owns the workload enters the reconciliation loop.
+The reconciliation loop collects all the Pods that are not Failed and constructs an in-memory Workload.
+If there is an existing Workload in the cache and it has smaller Pod counters than the in-memory Workload, then it is considered unmatching and the Workload is evicted.

 In the Pod-group reconciler:
-1. If the Pod is not terminated, create a Workload for the pod group if one does not exist.
+1. If the Pod is not terminated and doesn't have a deletionTimestamp, create a Workload for the pod group if one does not exist.
-2. If the Pod is terminated,
-   - If the Workloald doesn't exist or the workload is finished, remove the finalizer.
-3. ungated_pods_in_client: the number of non-terminated pods in the client that are admitted.
-   We only look at non-terminated pods to allow for terminated pods to be replaced.
-4. ungated_pods = ungated_pods_in_client + expected_ungated_pods.
-Note that this might temporarily
-   lead to double counting.
+2. Remove Pod finalizers if the Pod is terminated and the Workload is finished, has a deletion timestamp or is finished.
+3. Build the in-memory Workload.
+If its podset counters are greater than the stored Workload, then evict the Workload.
-2. For gated pods:
+4. For gated pods:
-  - If ungated_pods < admission.count, remove the gate, set nodeSelector, an increase
+   - remove the gate, set nodeSelector
-    expected_ungated_pods
-  - Else,
-    - If ungated_pods_in_informer < admission.count, we can't admit this Pod now to prevent
-      overbooking, but requeue this Pod for retry.
-    - Else, remove finalizer and delete the Pod, as it's beyond the allowed admission.
-5. If the number of terminated pods with a finalizer is greater than or equal to the admission count, and there are no non-terminated Pods, mark the Workload as Finished and remove the finalizers from the Pods.
+5. If the number of succeeded pods is equal to the admission count, mark the Workload as Finished and remove the finalizers from the Pods.

 Note that we are only removing Pod finalizers once the Workload is finished.
 This is a simple way of managing finalizers, but it might lead to too many Pods lingering in etcd for a long time after terminated.

-In a future version, we can consider a better scheme similar to [Pod tracking in Jobs](https://kubernetes.io/blog/2022/12/29/scalable-job-tracking-ga/).
+### Retrying Failed Pods

+The Pod group will generally only be considered finished if all the Pods finish with a Succeeded phase.
+This allows the user to send replacement Pods when a Pod in the group fails or if the group is preempted.
+The replacement Pods can have any name, but they must point to the same pod group.

+To declare that a group is failed, a user can execute one of the following actions:
+1. Issue a Delete for the Workload object.
+The controller would terminate all running Pods and clean up Pod finalizers.
+2. Add an annotation to any Pod in the group `kueue.x-k8s.io/retriable-in-group: false`.
+  The annotation can be added to an existing Pod or added on creation.

+  Kueue will consider a group finished if there are no running or pending Pods, and at least one terminated Pod (Failed or Succeeded) has the `retriable-in-group: false` annotation.

+### Dynamically reclaiming Quota

+Succeeded Pods will not be considered replaceable.
+In other words, the quota from Succeeded Pods will be released by filling [reclaimablePods](https://kueue.sigs.k8s.io/docs/concepts/workload/#dynamic-reclaim) in the Workload status.

+The quota from Failed Pods will also be released when there is a pod with the annotation `kueue.x-k8s.io/retriable-in-group` set to false.

 ### Metrics